Your Questions Answered

 What if I’m just finding out about this event, and I want to participate, but it’s only a week away?

 We want everyone to come out, sail, and have a great time regardless of how much money they’ve raised.
 That’s why in addition to the rest of our awards, we also included an “actual buoys rounded” award which goes to the top three finishers on race day based on sailing alone.
 We’re sailors.
 We’re competitive.
 We still need to be able to win at sailing alone.

 What happens afterwards?

-An awards party will follow directly adjacent to the free moorage at MOHAI.
+An awards party will follow at Elliott Bay Marina.
 Buoy ‘purchases’ and thus, the competition, will continue at the party until it’s time for the awards.
-This is a fun celebration featuring live music, light hors d’oevres, beer, wine, and an opportunity for each crew to come up on stage and collect awards, meet fellow participants, tell stories, and help us make the last stride towards our 2017 donation just by showing up.
+This is a fun celebration featuring live music, light hors d’oevres, beer, wine, and an opportunity for each crew to come up on stage and collect awards, meet fellow participants, tell stories, and help us make the last stride towards our 2018 donation just by showing up.
 So please come!
 This party is for you, sailors.